What to Pack–or Not–for a Wellness Retreat

 Pre-set expectations.
 If you actually know every detail in advance, you’d give up the joy of surprise.
 The Pilates class at your retreat will not be identical to the one at home; let each experience stand on its own.
 Someone might recommend a hike, not your usual thing – and it could be the highlight of your stay.
 The best thing you ever do may be something you haven’t yet done.

 Munchies.
-Sure, guests can sneak in junk foods, but why?
+Sure, guests can sneak in junk food, but why?
 Healthy cooking has been raised to an art form.
 Chefs and nutritionists collaborate on delicious cuisine featuring seasonal, regional dishes, and it’s enough to satisfy any appetite.
 Chances are, you’ll take home skills and tips you’ll put to work in your own kitchen.

 What you take and don’t take will be part of your wellness retreat, although not its essence.
-Embrace the experience with best intentions, a beginner’s mind, and an open heart.
+Embrace the experience with the best intentions, a beginner’s mind, and an open heart.
 What matters more than anything is what you take home with you.
 May yours be a vision for wellness that lasts a lifetime.